Malaika-Mustafa/mern-authentication-crud/README.md

 This is a full-stack MERN application that includes User Authentication (Login & Registration) and CRUD Operations.
 The app is built using React, Node.js, Express.js, and MongoDB, with Bootstrap for styling.

-🚀 Features \n
+🚀 Features
-✅ User Authentication: Register, Login, and Logout functionality \n ✅ CRUD Operations: Create, Read, Update, and Delete records \n ✅ Secure Backend: Password encryption with bcrypt  \n ✅ User-Friendly UI: Built with React \n
+✅ User Authentication: Register, Login, and Logout functionality
+✅ CRUD Operations: Create, Read, Update, and Delete records
+✅ Secure Backend: Password encryption with bcrypt
+✅ User-Friendly UI: Built with React

 ## ❓Requirements